Education for a Future in Nursing

 - Advocate for the well-being of patients and the profession as leaders and managers.

-- Apply foundations of knowledge in humanities and sciences to professional nursing practice.
+- Apply the foundations of knowledge in humanities and sciences to professional nursing practice.

 - Collaborate and communicate effectively to improve patient outcomes.